-The following article was first written after the September 11, 2001 terrorist attacks – and has been shared many times since because the advice can apply to all kinds of disasters.
-Whether a disaster is caused by nature, an accident, a health emergency, a fire, or violence – whether it affects one person or millions – disasters are devastating.
+The following article was first written after the September 11, 2001 terrorist attacks – and has been shared many times since because the advice can apply to all kinds of heartbreaking events.

-Our challenge when faced with a disaster is to keep finding our balance.
+Our challenge in the midst of experiencing or witnessing suffering and loss is to keep finding our balance.
 We need to remember that, in this uncertain world, the truest safety we have is the safety we create within ourselves.

 The reality is that we cannot control everything that happens to us.
 We have to accept that some things are out of our control so that we can live our lives to the fullest while taking charge of the things that are under our control.